boetiusj/hugo/content/blog/best-bedroom-colors.md

 Recognize that bedroom color in particular needs to be customized to you and your situation.
 Bedrooms are very special places where the mood and meaning of color may be more important than a design statement.
 So, the best bedroom color for you is the color that gives you what you need at the time.

-If you need help figuring it all out, save time, money, and energy by working with a [Color Sense Consultant](http://www.colorsenseconsulting.com/).
+If you need help figuring it all out, save time, money, and energy by working with a color consultant.